ZF-Commons/ZfcUserDoctrineORM/README.md

         'Application',
     ),

-Using `doctrine-module` you can set up your schema:
+Now, you can use [ZfcUser SQL schema](https://github.com/ZF-Commons/ZfcUser/tree/master/data) to set up your database tables.

+Alternatively, you can use `doctrine-module` to do this work for you:

     vendor/bin/doctrine-module orm:schema-tool:update --dump-sql